Top 10 Best Selling Bamboos

 The bamboo plant is actually a member of the grass family and is classified as a colony plant.
 It uses energy from the existing plant to produce more plants the next year increasing the size of the colony.
 The new plants will grow in the same manner.
 New shoots emerge to turn into a cane with limbs and leaves within approximately a 60 day period.

-It takes a bamboo plantabout three years to get established.
-Once established the new shoots that emerge in the Spring (they will still only grow for approx 60 days) will continue to get bigger and more numerous from year to year.
-It takes a varying number of years (4-15) for different species to reach their maximum size.
+It takes a bamboo plant about four full years after planting to become established.
+Once established the new shoots still emerge in the Spring and they will continue to get thicker and more numerous from year to year.
+It takes a varying number of years (4-10) for different species to reach their maximum size.
 This is dependent on species selection, soil, sunlight, climate and watering conditions.
+This illustration shows the typical growth pattern for a fast growing 4-5m high bamboo plant assuming good watering and feeding regime and being planted in the open ground (not a pot).

 The Bamboo plant is a noble plant - both gracious and hard working